 I've cut away the edges and then sand them with sandpaper to smooth the edges.

-Then I've start to solder the components onto the circuit, from the lower components to the taller.
+Then I've started to solder the components onto the circuit, from the lower components to the taller.

 Step 7: Finally: Check the Circuit Tracks

-Finally, to check if everything was done well, I checked out with the multimeter, setted onto ohms, all the tracks.
+Finally, to check if everything was done well, I checked out with the multimeter, set to ohms, all the tracks.

-Hope this tutoril will be usefull for someone.
+Hope this tutorial will be useful for someone.
 If there is any question or suggestion on all the steps, let me know it.